Frequently Asked Questions

 -

 We ship all orders with Australia Post.
-The cost to ship your parcel is automatically calculated from the official postage rates depending on the size and weight of the package, and the location.
-This price will be displayed at checkout.
+The total shipping cost of your order is automatically calculated from Australia Post's official postage rates, which vary depending on the size and weight of the package, and the intended destination.
+This price is displayed at checkout.

 We offer free shipping for orders within Australia above $75AUD.

-We occasionally run promotions or sales with free shipping for a lower threshold, which should help make things easier if you're sitting on the fence about ordering.
-The best place to hear about these is our email newsletter, which you can sign up to here.
+We occasionally run promotions or sales with free shipping at a lower threshold, which should help make things easier if you're sitting on the fence about ordering.
+The best place to hear about these promotions is by subscribing to our newsletter.

 We also use as many truly home-compostable or biodegradable and recycled packaging materials as possible.